-CEO Jennifer Tejada just took PagerDuty public; we talked now about the roadshow, the IPO, and what comes next
+CEO Jennifer Tejada just took PagerDuty public; we talked about the roadshow, the IPO and what comes next

 PagerDuty debuted on the New York Stock Exchange today, and as we type, shares of the nine-year-old, San Francisco-based incident response software company are trading at nearly $39.

 Certainly, its performance has to make the company’s investors — who last assigned the company a valuation of $1.3 billion back in September — very happy.
-Some of the VCs poised to win big if PagerDuty’s shares continue flying high include Andreessen Horowitz, which owned 18.4 percent of PagerDuty’s shares sailing into the IPO; Accel, which owned 12.3 recent; and Bessemer, which owned 12.2 percent.
+Some of the VCs poised to win big if PagerDuty’s shares continue flying high include Andreessen Horowitz, which owned 18.4 percent of PagerDuty’s shares sailing into the IPO; Accel, which owned 12.3 percent; and Bessemer, which owned 12.2 percent.
 Other winners include Baseline Ventures (6.7 percent) and Harrison Metal (5.3 percent).

 It’s also exciting for CEO Jennifer Tejada, a proven operator who was brought in to lead PagerDuty in 2016 and now becomes part of a small — but growing — club of women CEOs to take their tech companies public, including Katrina Lake of Stitch Fix and Julia Hartz of Eventbrite.

 We talked with Tejada earlier today about the company’s big day.
-In addition to crediting company cofounders (and shareholders) Andrew Miklas and Baskar Puvanathasan, both of whom have since left the company, Tejada thanked PagerDuty cofounder Alex Solomon, who remains the company’s CTO.
-She also told us a little bit about what today has been like and how the IPO changes things — and doesn’t.
+In addition to crediting company co-founders (and shareholders) Andrew Miklas and Baskar Puvanathasan, both of whom have since left the company, Tejada thanked PagerDuty co-founder Alex Solomon, who remains the company’s CTO.
+She also told us a little bit about what today has been like, and how the IPO changes things — and doesn’t.
 Our chat has been edited for length.

 TC: First and foremost, how are you feeling?